rohanj-0606/searchstax-app/README.md

 # SearchStax App

-This repository contains a dynamic search application built with React and TypeScript, integrated with the SearchStax API to provide search functionalities, including sorting, pagination, and facets.
-The app features a modern UI with customizable components and is built using modern front-end technologies.
+This repository contains a dynamic, **mobile-responsive** search application built with React and TypeScript, integrated with the SearchStax API to provide search functionalities, including sorting, pagination, and facets.
+The app features a modern UI with customizable components, adaptable to various screen sizes, and is built using modern front-end technologies.

 ## Features